russellallen/self/docs/handbook/howtoprg.rst

 Debugger
 ========

 Explore the Self debugger.
-Start by scrambling the send to ``environmentVariable:IfFail`` as if you had misspelled it.
+Start by scrambling the send to ``environmentVariable:IfFail:`` as if you had misspelled it.

 ..  figure:: images/Pgm_Env_Image18.*